brotherhood-of-recursive-descent/tankism/README.md

 > see 43bf36088d9817475df42d7d8e318ac6970776e8

-After more than 3 years of being dormant, we revived the idea of writing a tank-top-down shooter.
+After more than 3 years of being dormant, we revived the idea of writing a top-down tank shooter.
 This time using the ebiten library.
 In our first remote session we managed to create an empty window :-)

 ![empty window](https://raw.githubusercontent.com/co0p/tankism/master/docs/emptywindow.png)